House of the Dragon: Casting

-Casting began in July 2020.
+Casting for the first season began in July 2020.
 In October 2020, Paddy Considine was cast as Viserys I Targaryen.
 Considine was offered a role in Game of Thrones but declined due to the fantasy elements of the series.
 Condal in a 2020 interview stated that Considine was their first choice for Viserys.
 By December, Olivia Cooke, Matt Smith, and Emma D'Arcy were cast as Alicent Hightower, Daemon Targaryen, and Rhaenyra Targaryen, respectively.
 In an interview with The Hollywood Reporter, Smith stated he was initially hesitant to star in a Game of Thrones prequel but accepted the role after learning of Considine's attachment to the project.

 In February 2021, Rhys Ifans, Steve Toussaint, Eve Best, and Sonoya Mizuno were added to the main cast.
 By April, Fabien Frankel joined the cast as Ser Criston Cole.
 In May, Graham McTavish was spotted on set in full wardrobe.
 In July 2021, Emily Carey and Milly Alcock were added to the cast as younger counterparts of Alicent Hightower and Rhaenyra Targaryen, respectively.
 The time jump midway through the first season prompted the casting of multiple actors for the same role.

+In April 2023, Gayle Rankin, Simon Russell Beale, Freddie Fox, and Abubakar Salim were announced to have joined the cast for the second season as Alys Rivers, Ser Simon Strong, Ser Gwayne Hightower and Alyn of Hull, respectively.
+In December 2023, Tom Taylor, Clinton Liberty, Jamie Kenna, Kieran Bew, Tom Bennett, and Vincent Regan were announced to have joined the cast for the second season as Lord Cregan Stark, Addam of Hull, Ser Alfred Broome, Hugh Hammer, Ulf the White and Ser Rickard Thorne, respectively.

+In January 2025, James Norton was announced to have joined the cast for the third season as Lord Ormund Hightower.
+In March 2025, Tommy Flanagan and Dan Fogler were announced to have joined the cast as Lord Roderick Dustin and Ser Torrhen Manderly respectively.
+In April 2025, Tom Cullen, Joplin Sibtain, and Barry Sloane were announced to have joined the cast as Ser Luthor Largent, Ser Jon Roxton, and Ser Adrian Redfort respectively.
+In July, Annie Shapero was announced to have joined the cast as Alysanne Blackwood.